What does the MOL say about workplace

 - Make copies of your report Copy your steward and your health and safety representative.
 Keep a copy for yourself.

 - Follow up If your report is not being investigated then talk with your steward and get support from your Local.
+The “internal responsibility system” of reporting to your supervisor and/or health and safety representative should be used first but if the concern isn’t being addressed, complaints can be reported directly to the Ministry of Labour.

 - Gone for good Sometimes we get so used to workplace hazards that they become “normalized.”
 We walk around the pothole in the school yard.
 We take a couple of Tylenol because the fumes from the renovation work give us a headache.
 Putting up with workplace hazards only increases our risk of harm.
 Reporting workplace hazards is a first step to making them gone for good.